Zhang-Liao/ilp_coq/readme.md

 ## orthogonalization

 Even if in the validation dataset anonym_rel can learn good rules, but in theories/Init, "exact eq_refl" occurs for 511 times and can also be solved by auto.
 Cause a lot of false positives.
 If replace "exact eq_refl" to "auto", the performance will be very good.
 In plugins/setoid_ring, false positives are caused by using "reflexivity" and "trivial" to replace "auto".
 In theories/vectors, "reflexivity" cause problems.
-But in setoid_ring, seems not due to orthogo.
+But in setoid_ring, seems not due to orthogo. in setoid_ring, a lot of reflexivity.
+Also intros with low precision (0.16) in Lists work well here (f1, 0.37).

 why hard written replace reflexivity, trivial, assumption with auto? running takes a lot of time, sometimes cannot be finished in time.